macloo/python-adv-web-apps/docs/flask_forms.rst

 Note that several field types (such as ``RadioField`` and ``SelectField``) must have an option ``choices=[]`` specified, after the label text.
 Within the list, each choice is a pair in this format: ``('string1', 'string2')``.

 WTForms also has a long list of `validators <https://github.com/macloo/python-adv-web-apps/blob/master/python_code_examples/flask/forms/WTForms-validators.csv>`_ we can use.
-The ``Required()`` validator prevents the form from being submitted if that field is empty.
+The ``DataRequired()`` validator prevents the form from being submitted if that field is empty.
 Note that these validators must also be imported at the top of the file.

 Put the form in a route function